-For World Earth Day, let's reconcile with the world through 5 Italian places that embody the 4 elements: Water, Fire, Earth and Air.
+For World Earth Day, let's reconcile with the world through 5 Italian destinations that embody the 4 elements: Water, Fire, Earth, and Air.

 World Earth Day is celebrated on 22 April.
 It was officially established in 1970 to celebrate our planet and remind us to preserve its resources.